Bibliography of Donald Trump

-This bibliography of Donald Trump is a list of written and published works, by and about Donald Trump.
+This bibliography of Donald Trump is a list of written and published works, by and about Donald Trump, the 45th and 47th president of the United States.
 Due to the sheer volume of books about Trump, the titles listed here are limited to non-fiction books about Trump or his presidency, published by notable authors and scholars.
 Tertiary sources (including textbooks and juvenile literature), satire, and self-published books are excluded.

-Prior to his 2016 campaign, Trump was already the focus of many books describing his life as a businessman and politician.
+Prior to his 2016 presidential campaign, Trump was widely known by the American public and media establishment, and was already the focus of many books describing his life as a businessman, media personality, and politician.
 Biographer Michael D'Antonio observed in Never Enough: Donald Trump and the Pursuit of Success (2015) that Trump "has been a topic of conversation in America for almost 40 years.
 No one in the world of business – not Bill Gates, Steve Jobs or Warren Buffett – has been as famous as Trump for as long."
 Almost one year after his inauguration as president, The Guardian noted that more than 4,500 English-language books about Trump had been published since he took office, compared to just over 800 works about Trump's predecessor Barack Obama during his first year in office.
 This "Trump bump" for the U.S. publishing industry, as The New York Times put it, persisted throughout his time in office.
 But afterwards, demand for books about his presidency dropped off sharply.